 Typically, startups and small online projects want to scale profitable campaigns and stop the ones, that don't bring the desired outcomes.

-- Automatically import costs from advertising sources into Google Analytics.
+Automatically import costs from advertising sources into Google Analytics 4.
 Compare the ROAS of all ad campaigns in one report to efficiently allocate your budget.

 Here’s what this data scheme looks like:

-- Do you track events and goals in Google Analytics?
+Do you track events and conversions in Google Analytics 4?

-- Do you know how Google Analytics metrics relate to your business metrics?
-(Obviously, revenue and profit in the CRM will be different from online data.)
+Do you know how Google Analytics 4 metrics relate to your business metrics?

 Medium-sized online stores tend to prioritize sales growth.
 That’s what helps the store survive.
 When the profitability threshold is already defined, it’s necessary to maintain the growth rate with the specified CPA or ROAS.

-- There are not enough resources to implement analytics.
+There are not enough resources to implement analytics in marketing.
 For example, developers or specialists who work with reports don’t have time for analytical tasks.

-- There is a popular belief that to increase sales, it’s enough to simply attract more traffic, set up Google Analytics, or work with an advertising agency.
+There is a popular belief that to increase sales, it’s enough to attract more traffic simply set up Google Analytics or work with an advertising agency.

-- Formulate and measure online and offline metrics.
-This will allow marketers to focus their goals and advertising budgets on the growth of the company as a whole.
+Measure online and offline metrics.
+This will allow marketers to focus their goals and advertising budgets on the company's growth as a whole.

 A dashboard may not answer all questions, and insights can be generated based on more in-depth data.
 But at least at the top level, it’s desirable to create a single marketing dashboard.